 Pomicro is a small little app that is completely free to use.
 It covers the basics but that is as far as it goes.

 While Pomicro is for users looking for a simple Pomodoro timer, Scheduler takes things further by offering the ability to create and save multiple Pomodoro sessions for different activities and tasks.
 This allows you to have more control over workflow and batch out the sessions for different projects.

 To avoid confusion, you can color code different tasks based on the project it belongs to.
 You can also assign different notification sounds for different sessions and tasks.
 In the end, you can check the number of tasks and sessions that you have completed to draw meaningful conclusions.

 Price: The free version comes ads-free but the paid version ($1.7) will give you widget options.
-You can now create one-click shortcuts for repeated and daily tasks.
+You can create one-click shortcuts for repetitive and daily tasks.
 If you don’t want to pay for the widget, create a shortcut for the app on the home screen to launch it quickly.